 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, and disclosure of contingent assets and liabilities.
 Actual results could differ from these estimates, and such differences could materially affect the results of operations reported in future periods.
-The Company's most significant estimates in these consolidated financial statements relate to the provision for doubtful accounts receivable, the warranty and rebate accruals, future revenue estimates used to calculate the current and long-term portions due under the subordinated loan agreement, the effective interest rates of the subordinated loan agreement, the effective interest rates of the subordinated loan agreement, the fair value of the warrant liability and discount rates for operating and finance lease agreements.
+The Company's most significant estimates in these consolidated financial statements relate to the provision for doubtful accounts receivable, the warranty and rebate accruals, future revenue estimates used to calculate the current and long-term portions due under the subordinated loan agreement, the effective interest rates of the subordinated loan agreement, the estimates used to calculate the fair value of the warrant liability and discount rates for operating and finance lease agreements.